nallen05/old-norse/flokkr/README.md

 # Flokkr design philosophy

-1. tightly coupled with BIFROST
+1. Dedicated to making interactive TUIs
-  - so don't read from SB-SYS:*TTY* with anything else while FLOKKR is running
+  - tightly coupled with BIFROST, so don't read directly from `SB-SYS:*TTY*` while FLOKKR is running
 2. Speed: immediately respond to user input; correctly juggle multiple timers; avoid polling
-3. Precision: by default, all timers are tightly syncronized to a predictable global schedule.
+3. Precision: by default, all timers are syncronized to a predictable global schedule.
 Allowing background tasks to drift background is possible via :DRIFT.
-4. High locality: All timing logic visible in one place to make it easier to understand & reason about interactive timing behaviors.
+4. Encourage Old Norse style "high locality" code structure: All timing logic visible in one place to make it easier to understand & reason about interactive timing behaviors.
-5. Support composability: You can define widget behaviors seperately then compose them later, but within rigid constraints (:SUBFLOKKR) to enforce traceability and avoid hidden scheduling problems
+5. Enable composability: You can define widget behaviors seperately then compose them later, but within rigid constraints (:SUBFLOKKR) to enforce traceability and avoid hidden scheduling problems

 # Understanding timer logic